minio/m3/README.md

 ```

 ---
-For development we need to port-forward the kubernetes pods after we add a new tenant or user by running:
+For development we need to port-forward the kubernetes pods after we add a new tenant by running:

 ```shell
   sudo -E kubefwd svc -n default